jpverkamp/blog/content/programming/2014/2014-05-30-braille-unicode-pixelation.md

 {{< figure src="/embeds/2014/AAlib-zebra1.png" >}}[^2]

 But what if we want to get really exotic?
-Here's a <del>crazy</del> neat idea based on [a Python library](https://github.com/asciimoo/drawille/) that came up on [/r/programming](http://www.reddit.com/r/programming/comments/263opn/drawille_pixel_graphics_in_a_terminal_using/) a bit back: {{< wikipedia page="Braille" text="Braille pixel graphics" >}}.
+Here's a <del>crazy</del> neat idea based on [a Python library](https://github.com/asciimoo/drawille/) that came up on [/r/programming](http://www.reddit.com/r/programming/comments/263opn/drawille_pixel_graphics_in_a_terminal_using/) a bit back: [[wiki:Braille|Braille pixel graphics]]().

-Basically, we have a set of Unicode codepoints that are assigned to Braille (0x2800-0x28FF), known as {{< wikipedia "Braille Patterns" >}}.
+Basically, we have a set of Unicode codepoints that are assigned to Braille (0x2800-0x28FF), known as [[wiki:Braille Patterns]]().
 With the extended set, there exists a character for every possible combination of up to 8 dots in a 2x4 grid.
 There's one main oddity, in that the dots aren't ordered in a purely row major or column major order.
 Instead, they're more like this:

 {{< figure src="/embeds/2014/braille-dot-numbering.png" >}}[^3]